Elquintas/conversational_teddy/README.md

 - set you free!
 ```

-Once you attempt to free Marvin from his curse ("set you free!"), the system will guide you through a series of 4 minigames that award each one of the four magical words, used to set him free.
+Should you attempt to free Marvin from his curse (saying: "I want to set you free!"), the system will guide you through a series of 4 minigames that award each one of the four magical words, used to set him free.
 Once everything is complete and you've gathered all the words, you may attempt to set him free.
-But be warned—speaking them in the wrong order may trigger unforeseen consequences.
+But be warnedi!
+Speaking them in the different orders may trigger unforeseen consequences, leading to different endings.

 ## Installation